SKKbySSK/coast_audio/packages/dart_audio_graph_miniaudio/mabridge/README.md

 - direnv

 ## iOS/macOS
-On iOS and macOS, you can use `build-apple.sh` script to build the xcframework.
+On iOS and macOS, you can use `build-apple.sh` script to build the xcframework.\
+It will build iOS, iOS Simulator and macOS frameworks for Apple Silicon devices.

 ## Android
 ### NDK Setup